Link copied!

 A mid-market manufacturing company reached out through a warm intro.
 They wanted to replace their legacy ERP system.
 This was a $1.7M project affecting 400+ users across 6 facilities.
 Standard enterprise sales strategy says you find a champion.
 You run a demo.
 You submit a proposal.
 Then you negotiate.

-We did that on the first attempt.
+I did that on the first attempt.
 Fourteen months later, the deal was still stuck in “legal review.”

 Specific pain points we discovered later: